-Figure 8 tempts us to apply the front-door estimator to the $M \rightarrow Y$ relationship, which is confounded by unobserved common causes of M and Y (represented by the dashed arc).
-Unfortunately, although the causal effect of $\{T, M\}$ on Y and the controlled direct effect CDE(m) are both identifiable (through the front-door estimator), Condition A-2 cannot be satisfied; no covariate can be measured that deconfounds the $M \rightarrow Y$ relationship.
-The front-door estimator provides a consistent estimate of the population causal effect, $P(Y = y \mid do(M = m))$ , while unconfoundedness, as defined above in the Preliminary Notation and Nomenclature section, requires independence of $U_M$ and $U_Y$ , which measurement of Z cannot induce.
+Figure 8 tempts us to apply the front-door estimator to the $M \to Y$ relationship, which is confounded by unobserved common causes of M and Y (represented by the dashed arc).
+Unfortunately, although the causal effect of $\{T, M\}$ on Y, as well as the controlled direct effect CDE(m) are both identifiable (through the front-door estimator), condition A-2 cannot be satisfied; no covariate can be measured that deconfounds the $M \to Y$ relationship.
+The front-door estimator provides a consistent estimate of the population causal effect, P(Y = y | do(M = m)), while unconfoundedness, as defined in section 3.1, requires independence of U_M and U_Y , which measurement of Z cannot induce.